jasnow/railroader-site/source/_posts/2011-12-21-brakeman-1-dot-1-released.markdown

 ### Progress Reporting

-Brakeman will now provide better feedback about its progress while processing applications.
+Railroader will now provide better feedback about its progress while processing applications.
 For even more output, use the `--debug` option.

 ### Handle More Operators

-See [here](https://github.com/presidentbeef/brakeman/wiki/Using-Brakeman::AliasProcessor) for the kinds of simple processing Brakeman can do.
+See [here](https://github.com/presidentbeef/railroader/wiki/Using-Railroader::AliasProcessor) for the kinds of simple processing Railroader can do.

 ### Rescue More Errors

-Brakeman does its best to never completely abort execution and tries to always provide an analysis of whatever it can manage.
+Railroader does its best to never completely abort execution and tries to always provide an analysis of whatever it can manage.
 This release rescues exceptions that may occur while processing configurations and Gemfiles.

 ### Problems

-If you run into any problems, don't hesitate to send a tweet to [@Brakemanscanner](http://twitter.com/brakemanscanner) or [file an issue](https://github.com/presidentbeef/brakeman/issues) on GitHub!
+If you run into any problems, don't hesitate to send a tweet to [@Railroaderscanner](http://twitter.com/railroaderscanner) or [file an issue](https://github.com/presidentbeef/railroader/issues) on GitHub!